Engee documentation

 Details

-Select this checkbox to add smoothing to the NCO algorithm.
-Smoothing is added using the algorithm applied in the PN Sequence Generator sequence block.
+Select this option to add smoothing to the NCO algorithm.
+Smoothing is added using the algorithm used in the block PN Sequence Generator.

 Default value